 Shelbyville is a medium-sized city located in the state of Indiana.
 With a population of 19,133 people and six constituent neighborhoods, Shelbyville is the 45th largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Shelbyville is generally considered to be a blue-collar town.
-39.70% of the Shelbyville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Shelbyville is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Shelbyville who work in office and administrative support (12.42%), sales jobs (7.85%), and management occupations (6.02%).
+Shelbyville is a blue-collar town, with 38.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Shelbyville is a city of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Shelbyville who work in office and administrative support (12.30%), sales jobs (9.14%), and food service (8.04%).

-The per capita income in Shelbyville in 2010 was $21,240, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,960 for a family of four.
+The per capita income in Shelbyville in 2010 was $22,015, which is middle income relative to Indiana and the nation.
+This equates to an annual income of $88,060 for a family of four.
 However, Shelbyville contains both very wealthy and poor people as well.

 The most common language spoken in Shelbyville is English.
 Other important languages spoken here include Spanish and Japanese.